gammasim/simtools/docs/source/guidelines.rst

 =============

-Sphinx is used to create this documentation from the files in the `docs <https://github.com/gammasim/simtools/tree/master/docs>`_ directory and from the docstrings in the code.
+Sphinx is used to create this documentation from the files in the `docs <https://github.com/gammasim/simtools/tree/main/docs>`_ directory and from the docstrings in the code.
-This is done automatically with each merge into the master branch, see the `GitHub Action workflow CI-docs <https://github.com/gammasim/simtools/blob/master/.github/ workflows/CI-docs.yml>`_.
+This is done automatically with each merge into the main branch, see the `GitHub Action workflow CI-docs <https://github.com/gammasim/simtools/blob/main/.github/ workflows/CI-docs.yml>`_.

 Docstrings following the Numpy style must be added to any public function, class or method.